 The best way of marketing your stud’s awesome genetics is to back them up with evidence!
 If you’ve been in the business for a few years, chances are that your stud’s offspring are already shining in the market.
 Make sure you always stay in touch with past customers.

 You are hopefully keeping a track of the pups that you have sold before.
 Find out what they are up to now and document their successes.
 Have some of your past puppies won competitions or dog shows?
 Been employed as skilled working dogs?
-Or, have turned into the most lovable family pets?
+Or, have you turned into the most lovable family pets?
 If so, then right there, you have your stud’s real-life quality certificate.
 And obviously, the more, the better.

 If you are selling to experienced breeders and therefore asking higher stud fees, you inevitably need proof.
 So get them before people ask.